 Product Review: Rosemount 644 Temperature Transmitter

 Product Review: Rosemount 644 Come with us back into the vast realm of temperature measurement!
-We’ve covered this topic in
+We’ve covered this topic in some depth already, but it has so much more information we have yet to review.

 Product Review: Rosemount 644